-The Fireline Purevision 5kW, 5kW Wide, 5kW Wide Slimline and 8.5kW range have been recommended as suitable for use in smoke control areas when burning wood logs.
+The Purevision LPV 5, 5kW and LPV 8, 8kW stoves have been recommended as suitable for use in smoke control areas when burning wood logs.
 This is conditional upon fitting the supplied secondary air control limiters and following the wood burning instructions precisely.
 Suitable Authorised fuels can also be used in the appliances in Smoke Control Areas (see Authorised fuel list https://smokecontrol.defra.gov.uk/fuels.php)